cloudspannerecosystem/memefish/README.md

 /|||\
 ```

-> `memefish` is the Spanner SQL dialect parser and analyser.
+> `memefish` is the Spanner SQL dialect parser and analyzer.